kronor-io/pg_incremental/README.md

   on conflict (day) do update set event_count = events_agg.event_count + excluded.event_count;
 $$);
 ```

+The internal progress tracking is done in the same transaction as the command, which ensures exactly once delivery.

 While there are much more sophisticated approaches to this problems like incremental materialized views or logical decoding-based solutions, they take a long time to develop and often come with many limitations and a lack of flexibility.
 We felt the need for a simple, fire and forget tool that gets the job done without a lot of boilerplate.